mxchestnut/sharedthreadllc/CONTRIBUTING.md

 ---

-*We appreciate every contribution, no matter how small.
-Together, we're building systems that care for the people inside them.*
+*This template represents our approach to building systems that care for the people inside them.
+We hope it helps you create transparent, ethical operations in your own organization.*